Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 2025-01-27: We move the Meetups to Dezernat 16 already for today.
 Many people are helping in the background to make this possible.

 2025-01-27: Added information on the D16 Newsletter.
-Help with translation is welcome

-2025-01-27: We need a description of how to get to the Seminarraum for people who have no clue about Dezernat 16.
-Any volunteers?
+2025-01-27: Thanks to Anne we now have a description of how to get to the Seminarraum for people who have no clue about Dezernat 16.

+2025-01-27: Volunteers are welcome to translate parts of this document into english.
+Just make a pull request.

 Current Status: We are ready for the first meeting today.
 Some announcements are still necessary, but it is looking great!
 Thanks for all the support from our community!